 Improperly disposing of dog poop can cause bacteria, pests, and diseases.
 So, always clean up after your pets, even in winter.

 A dry towel after a winter walk is a must.
 Not only will it prevent mud, snow, and other messes in your house, but it will also warm up your pooch’s feet after a chilly walk.

 It is an essential step in keeping your dog safe and warm in winter.

 Keep walking sessions short

 Take shorter walks.

-Instead, allow your pet to run though the house a bit.
-You may even keep him busy and exercised by playing games, like “fetch” or “tug-of-war.”
+Instead, allow your pet to run through the house a bit.
+You may even keep him busy and exercised by playing games like “fetch” or “tug-of-war.”